jamalshahverdiev/c7cobblerpxe-ansible-vsphere/README.md

 ![Option-1-result1](images/option-1-result1.png)
 ![Option-1-result2](images/option-1-result2.png)

 #####Get cloned virtual machine IP address.
 Login and password you must know because, you have created this.
-Don't forget insert CentOS7 image to virtual machine CDROM.
+Don't forget insert CentOS7 image to virtual machine CDROM otherwise, script prompt information about this.
 ![PXEserverIP](images/pxecobblerIP.png)

 #####Then press 2 and input details(Login, pass etc.) for already cloned new machine to install and configure Cobbler PXE server.
 It will install and configure NAT, DHCP server.